 Inventories owed to customers and suppliers relate primarily to SWU and uranium inventories owed to fabricators.
 Fabricators process LEU into fuel for use in nuclear reactors.
 Under inventory optimization arrangements between USEC and domestic fabricators, fabricators order bulk quantities of LEU from USEC based on scheduled or anticipated orders from utility customers for deliveries in future periods.
 As delivery obligations under actual customer orders arise, USEC satisfies these obligations by arranging for the transfer to the customer of title to the specified quantity of LEU at the fabricator.
-USEC's balances of SWU and uranium vary over time based on the timing and size of the fabricator's LEU orders from USEC.
-Balances can be positive or negative at the discretion of the fabricator.
+USEC's balances of SWU and uranium vary over time based on the timing and size of the fabricator.
 Fabricators have other inventory supplies and, where a fabricator has elected to order less material from USEC than USEC is required to deliver to its customers at the fabricator, the fabricator will use these other inventories to satisfy USEC's customer order obligations on USEC's behalf.
 In such cases, the transfer of title of LEU from USEC to the customer results in quantities of SWU and uranium owed by USEC to the fabricator.
 The amounts of SWU and uranium owed to fabricators are satisfied as future bulk deliveries of LEU are made.